tychen742/introcscs/source/context/intro.rst

 This book is prepared for a class at Missouri University of Science and Technology:
 IS&T 1551 Implementing Information Systems: User Perspective.
-The structure of this book is based on the book, Introduction to Computer Science in C#, for Comp 170 at Loyola University, Chicago.
+The structure of this book is based on the book, Introduction to Computer Science in C#, for IST 1551 at Loyola University, Chicago.
-This book has different sets of resources prepared, but for additional resources, the authors of the Comp 170 book, Andrew N. Harrington George Thiruvathukal, have made the materials available to all on the web: (v)
+This book has different sets of resources prepared, but for additional resources, the authors of the IST 1551 book, Andrew N. Harrington George Thiruvathukal, have made the materials available to all on the web: (v)

 .. index:: book examples download